pmichaillat/intermediate-macro/README.md

 The course material is hosted at https://pascalmichaillat.org/c4/.

-## Source files

-The source files are in Keynote or Pages format.
-They are organized in 3 folders:

-+ `lectureslides` folder – 30 slide decks for 30 one-hour lectures
-+ `problemsets` folder – 5 problem sets
-+ `quizzes` folder – 6 quizzes, each composed of many multiple-choice questions

- The folders also contain the PDF versions of the source files.

-### Lecture slides
+## Lecture slides

-The `lectureslides` folder contains the Keynote source files to the lecture slides:
+The `lectureslides` folder contains the source files to the lecture slides.
+The lecture slides are written with Keynote, and then exported to PDF.
+The lecture slides are organized in 30 slide decks for 30 one-hour lectures:

 + `slides0.key`, `slides0.pdf` – Overview of macroeconomics

-#### Macroeconomic concepts
+### Macroeconomic concepts

 + `slides1.key`, `slides1.pdf` – The world
 + `slides2.key`, `slides2.pdf` – Defining GDP